The-Hidden-Genius-Project/Fall-Immersion/Leadership/Educational System/Equity_vs_Equality&Justice.md

 - Projector and laptop
 - Handouts with key definitions, examples, and discussion questions
 - Whiteboard and markers
-- Pens and notebooks for students
+- Pens and notebooks for geniuses
 - Case studies or scenarios illustrating equity, equality, and justice in education (optional)

 ## **Standards:**